quintel/etsource/README.md

 #### ./import

-Files used by Tome [when importing][import] older "legacy" InputExcel output files into the new ActiveDocument format.
+Files used by Atlas [when importing][import] older "legacy" InputExcel output files into the new ActiveDocument format.

 #### ./inputs (global)